wichofly/React-Task-Tracker/README.md

 Runs json.server.
 We need to have to terminals in orders to run the app on localhost

+### `npm run deploy`

+This will push the changes to the "gh-pages" branch in the repository

 ### `npm test`git

 Launches the test runner in the interactive watch mode.\